Bolt Type | Shear Lbs | Pull Out Lbs |

 The upshot?
 It seems to me that *all* currently-available stainless

-and nonstainless bolts are unsuitable for climbing anchor purposes on
+and nonstainless bolts are unsuitable for climbing anchor purposes

 many (perhaps only those with porous rock?) sea cliffs.
 Furthermore,